dwarvesf/playground/00_fleeting/go-weekly-511.md

 ---
 tags:
   - golang
+  - iterators
   - go-weekly
 authors:
   - fuatto
 title: "Go Weekly: Go 1.23 Iterators"
-description: "Explore the new package for iterators.
-Learn what it is and how to use it."
+description: "Exploring the new Go package for iterators - learn what it is, what the controversy is about, and how to use it."
 date: 2024-07-05
 ---